-5.3.3.4.
+5.3.3.3.
 Publication

 Cinegy Transport is responsible for producing the final version of the streams to be published on the external access point.
-MPEG-DASH or segmented MP4 version of the stream is created and made available to the Distribution module that can be located either locally or remotely (for example, on an AWS machine in the cloud).
+MPEG-DASH version of the stream is created and made available to the players for the direct consumption.
+Additionally Cinegy Live VR provides external players with the metadata XML file describing the current ImmersiaTV scene.